kounkou/kounkou.github.io/_posts/2019-06-09-worse-case-binary-search.md

 ## Introduction

-Binary search is one of those algorithms that exibit a Mathematical property called the logarithm. writing this first sentence, I am sure I may have lost a couple of readers already... but if you're still reading this, you might have a chance to discover how this logarithm property emmerges from executing a Binary search algorithm.
-Hopefully, you might be able to apply this notion to understand other types of problems that exibit the same property.
+Binary search is one of those algorithms that exhibit a Mathematical property called the logarithm. writing this first sentence, I am sure I may have lost a couple of readers already… but if you’re still reading this, you might have a chance to discover how that logarithm property emerges from executing a Binary search algorithm.
+Hopefully, you might be able to apply this notion to understand other types of problems that exhibit the same property.

 ## Binary search